i Overview of the legal framework for arbitration in Kenya

 14 Section 17 of the Arbitration Act.
 See also National Oil Corporation of Kenya Limited v.
 Prisko Petroleum Network Limited, High Court Milimani Commercial Court, civil case No. 27 of 2014.

 15 Section 2 of the Arbitration (Amendment Act), 2009.

 17 The jurisdiction of the Kadhi's courts is limited to the determination of questions of Muslim law relating to personal status, marriage, divorce or inheritance in proceedings in which all the parties profess the Muslim religion and submit to the jurisdiction of the Kadhi's courts.

-18 An appeal may lie from the Court of Appeal to the Supreme Court with the leave of court only if the appeal is certified as involving a matter of general public importance.
+18 An appeal may lie from the Court of Appeal to the Supreme Court with the leave of court only if an appeal is certified as involving a matter of general public importance.
 Where the matters under appeal relate to the interpretation or application of the Constitution, an appeal from the Court of Appeal to the Supreme Court will not require leave of court (Article 163(4) of the Constitution).

-19 Civil Application No. 61 of 2012 [2015 eKLR].
+19 Civil application No. 61 of 2012 [2015 eKLR].

 20 Tanzania National Roads Agency v.
 Kundan Singh Construction Limited, Miscellaneous Civil Application No. 171 of 2012 (2013 eKLR), and Herman v.
 Ruscone [2012 eKLR].